-We have recently launched our new add-on metadata for Confluence.
+We have recently launched our new app Metadata for Confluence.
 In this blog post I would like to show you how you can display personalized metadata fields.

-The add-on Metadata for Confluence enables you to structure and categorize Confluence-systems.
+The app Metadata for Confluence enables you to structure and categorize Confluence systems.
 It also allows Confluence area administrators to set metadata fields and sets for each area.
 Depending on the template that the administrator has created, users can later add content to the site.
 The pages that have been filled with metadata can now be found and displayed through additional macros.

 Let’s assume we would like to define a contact person for every page in your area.
 Area administrators can easily create new fields in the area administration.
 Name the first field “Contact Person”, so the person in charge can later add his/her name.
 If you would like to enable your employees to type in further information then create a second field named “Contact Person Message”, for instance.